achwi00/JsonVer/README.md

 src > main > java > org > jsonver > JsonVerification, Main

 Tests can be found in:
 src > test > JsonverificationTest

+## How to run
+The application structure is simple, and running it is straightforward.
-### Running
+### Run from IDE
-The application structure is simple, navigate to src > main > java > org > jsonver > Main, and run the Main class, which contains the static method main.
+After downloading (Code > Download ZIP) and unzipping the project from GitHub, open it in Your IDE and navigate to src > main > java > org > jsonver > Main, and run the current file, the Main class, which contains the static method main.
 The method creates an instance of JsonVerification and runs the validateJsonResource().
-This method takes a pathName of type String as a parameter, originally it is "data2.txt", a text file within the project structure.
+After running, You will be promped in the console, to provide a path to a json file, which contents You would like to verify.
+You may type in:

+src/main/resources/data2.txt

+to use a provided text file, that already has json content inside (file can be found in src>main>resources and its content may be adjusted).

+### Run tests
 Testing the method relies on running it with a temporarily created test file and changing its content each time, checking if the output of the method is correct with assertion.
+To run the tests, navigate to src > test > JsonverificationTest and run the current file, JsonverificationTest class.

+### Run fat jar from CMD (Main class)
+I have prepared a jar-with-dependencies file.
+To run the fat jar from CMD on Windows, after downloading the zip file and unzipping it, open CMD and navigate to the downloaded directory.
+Then, navigate to target directory (cd target) and run the jar file like this:

+java -jar jsonresource-ver-1.0-SNAPSHOT-jar-with-dependencies.jar

+This will prompt You to provide a path for a json file.
+You can provide the full path to the data2.txt within the project structure, and it will look somewhat like this:

+C:\Users\user00\Downloads\JsonVer\src\main\resources\data2.txt

+You may adjust the contents of the file accordingly.

 ## Technologies
 Project built using:

-* Java version 19
+* Java version 21
 * Maven version 3.8.1
 * JUnit version 4.13.1 - for testing
 * Jackson Databind version 2.16.1 - for json-related work